 - sudden lightheadedness or fainting

-Diagnosing deep vein thrombosis
+Diagnosing deep vein thrombosis and pulmonary embolism

 Treating deep vein thrombosis